-Aldous Huxley was born 122 years ago today.
-Best known for his 1932 novel Brave New World, the author and essayist later wrote about his experimentation with psychedelic drugs.
-But there’s a lot more to Huxley’s life than dystopian novels and LSD.
+Best known for his 1932 novel Brave New World, Aldous Huxley later wrote about his experimentation with psychedelic drugs.
+But there’s a lot more to Huxley’s life than dystopian novels.
 Here are 10 things you might not know about the author.

-Born in 1894 in England, Huxley had a challenging early life.
-During his teenage years, his mother died of cancer, his brother committed suicide, and he began having problems with his vision.
+Born in Surrey, England in 1894, Huxley had a challenging early life.
+During his teenage years, his mother died of cancer, his brother died by suicide, and he began having problems with his vision.
 Following an infection, his corneas became inflamed (a condition called keratitis), and thus he couldn’t see well.
 In an interview with The Paris Review, Huxley explained that he was almost completely blind for a few years in his late teens: “I started writing when I was 17, during a period when I was almost totally blind and could hardly do anything else.
 I typed out a novel by the touch system; I couldn’t even read it,” he said.

 Historians debate the extent and duration of Huxley’s vision problems.
-After being close to blindness, his vision recovered enough that he could read and study by using a magnifying glass.
 In 1942, Huxley wrote The Art Of Seeing, a book in which he described how he regained his sight.
 He used the Bates Method, a series of suggestions—get natural sunlight, do eye exercises, and don’t wear glasses—for improving eyesight.
-Although most members of the medical community view the efficacy of the Bates Method with skepticism, Huxley claimed that it greatly improved his vision.
+The Art of Seeing was immediately attacked after its release by medical professionals for supporting pseudoscience, and questions remain about how much Huxley’s vision actually improved.